roedesh/copyguard/README.md

 ## Testing in Firefox

+1. Complete the steps to build the project above
-Run `yarn start:firefox` and a Firefox window will open with the extension installed.
+2. Run `yarn start:firefox` and a Firefox window will open with the extension installed.